Genymobile/scrcpy/README.md

 Note that _scrcpy_ manages 3 different rotations:
- - <kbd>MOD</kbd>+<kbd>r</kbd> requests the device to switch between portrait and landscape (the current running app may refuse, if it does support the requested orientation).
+ - <kbd>MOD</kbd>+<kbd>r</kbd> requests the device to switch between portrait and landscape (the current running app may refuse, if it does not support the requested orientation).
  - [`--lock-video-orientation`](#lock-video-orientation) changes the mirroring
    orientation (the orientation of the video sent from the device to the